AInvention: Can an Artificial Intelligence Be An Inventor?

 But the next level questions are where it really gets interesting:

 OK, so an AI cannot be recognized as an inventor, but what happens to inventions by machines?
 Are they owned by the persons, corporations, or entities owning the AI systems?
-Would that lead to a runaway wealth disparity, as “he with the most machines” owns more and more machines, and all of their inventions, until a few elites own all of the most valuable technology, by a1,000-to-one ration, and then a 1,000,000,000-to-1 ratio, and so on?
+Would that lead to a runaway wealth disparity, as “he with the most machines” owns more and more machines, and all of their inventions, until a few elites own all of the most valuable technology, by a 1,000-to-one ratio, and then a 1,000,000,000-to-1 ratio, and so on?
 Are the machines treated as invention assistants, and the humans running them contributing enough to be considered the sole legally recognized co-inventor, taking all of the patent rights?
 Or are the machine inventions owned by “no one,” and deemed our common heritage, freely available to all, as with other resources?
 Can we create laws, and, especially, international treaties, to protect humanity’s common interests in scientific progress here?